michael-franke/michael-franke.github.io/_posts/2017-07-07-BF_computation.md

 While the Savage-Dickey method targets calculation of the Bayes factor directly, we can also target a single model's marginal likelihood, as described above.
 Under certain circumstances (see end of this section for a critical assessment), even naive Monte Carlo simulation can work well and is very easy to implement when we already have a way of generating posterior samples, e.g., using an implementation in JAGS or similar software.

-Naive Monte Carlo sampling approximates the marginal likelihood of model $$M_i$$ by sampling repeatedly parameter values from their prior and recording the likelihood of the data under the sample parameter values.
+Naive Monte Carlo sampling approximates the marginal likelihood of model $$M_i$$ by sampling repeatedly parameter values from the prior and recording the likelihood of the data given the sampled parameter values.
 If we sample enough, the mean of the recorded likelihoods will approximate the true marginalized likelihood:

 $$P(D \mid M_i) = \int P(D \mid \theta, M_i) \ P(\theta, M_i) \ \text{d}\theta \approx \frac{1}{n} \sum^{n}_{\theta_i \sim P(\theta \mid M_i)} P(D \mid \theta, M_i)$$

 If we already have a JAGS implementation that produces samples from the posterior distribution, it only takes minor changes to obtain code that generates samples from the prior and returns the likelihood of the observed data.
 The following code, which is available in file `GCM_2_BF_naiveMC.txt` does exactly this.
 The crucial part is that we do _not_ condition on the data; we take samples from the prior distribution.
-Instead we record (here: in variable `lh`) the likelihood of the observed data under each sample from the prior distribution.
+Instead we record (here: in variable `lh`) the log-likelihood of the observed data under each sample from the prior distribution.

 {% highlight r %}